Data and Privacy on Ares Games

 Private Messages

-Private messages are visible both in a MU client and on the web portal to players involved in the conversation.
-If someone is added mid-conversation, a new conversation is started (i.e. the new person won’t see what came before).
+Any player involved in the conversation can view the message history.
+If someone is added mid-conversation, a new conversation is started (i.e. the new person will NOT see what came before).

-There is no built-in command allowing game admins to view private message chats.
+There is no built-in command allowing game admins to view other players’ private message conversations.

 Scenes

-Scenes may be marked as ‘open’ or ‘private’.
-Open scenes are visible to everyone, both in a MU client and on the web portal.
+Open scenes are visible to everyone.
 Private scenes are visible only to those who have been invited.
-If scene logging is enabled (which it is by default), the log will include all poses and OOC chat.
+In both cases, scene logs include all poses and OOC chat.

-Any party to the scene may extend invitations, download the log, or share the log on the web portal when the scene is complete.
+Any scene participant may extend invitations, download the log, or share the log on the web portal when the scene is complete.
 In other words, don’t assume a ‘private’ scene is going to stay private.

 There is no built-in command allowing game admins to view or join private scenes.